Toronto to Vancouver Ride

 Literally got rained on from just outside Toronto to Sudbury where it cleared up.
 Kind of a bummer way to start the trip but what can ya do?
 The only problem I had on the whole trip was I ran out of gas on the first day in Lake Superior provincial park because I wasn't factoring extra weight into my fuel mileage, luckily someone stopped and gave me gas as I had just started hiking towards Wawa.
-The ride from Sault Ste.
-Marie is amazing, very scenic and fun with lots of hills and twisties.
+I love the ride between Sudbury and Wawa.
+There's so many great spots you just want to stop at along the way but with a bit of a time crunch the most I managed was a few photo ops.
+Thankfully though the ride is very scenic and super fun with lots of hills and twisties and I was feeling great despite not stopping to smell the roses.
 I had wanted to stop in White River but when I rolled into town all the rooms were booked at the two hotels.
 Cautionary note: if possible book your hotels in Northern Ontario ahead of time if possible or get in early because they fill up fast as no one wants to drive at night in moose country.
 Called ahead and got a room in Marathon and took it slow on my way there.

 DAY 2: Marathon, ON to Winnepeg, MB - 987km

 This ride was pretty easy compared to the other days with just under 1000km covered.
 The ride west leaving Marathon is still very scenic all the way through to Kenora.
 Lots of lakes, hills and interesting little towns to pass through and lots of swimming holes if you're so inclined.
 Getting into Winnipeg you're driving for a couple of hours with fields on either side but great view of the sunset if you're blessed with good weather.
 I didn't take many photos so must have been enjoying the ride!